Community Health Needs

 Community Health Data

 This interactive dashboard displays data evaluated via NGMC’s Community Health Needs Assessment (CHNA) by area served.
-The Community Health data provides a look into health and social factors affecting communities and includes county and zip code health indicators compared to state benchmarks when available.
+The Community Health data provides a look into health and social factors affecting communities and includes zip code health indicators compared to state benchmarks when available.

 Initiatives and Activities